Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: Introduction

-In the present paper, we analyze such phase transition phenomena looking for a more detailed statistical mechanics description.
-To this aim, we perform numerical simulations of a stochastic model, extensively analyzed in the past years (see for instance Ref. \cite{Barton1989}, and references therein).
-It consists in a population of $N$ diploid hermaphrodite individuals, reproducing in pairs in a random mating regime, evolving under the effect of drift, selective pressure in form of viability, and mutation.
-Following Wright's seminal paper \cite{Wright:1931}, we consider $M$ different biallelic genes additively combining on the character, and the individual viability following a Gaussian profile in the trait.
-The model differs from those of Ref. \cite{Sella2005} for the large interval of mutation rate considered here, and for the chosen fitness of the phenotype.
-Furthermore, in our analysis, the size of the population $N$ plays the same role of the finite dimension in a physical system.
+In this paper, we analyze in details such phase transition phenomena in a stochastic model, extensively analyzed in the past years (see for instance Ref. \cite{Barton1989}, and references therein).
+It consists in a population of $N$ diploid hermaphrodite individuals, reproducing in pairs in a random mating regime, evolving under the effect of drift, selective pressure in form of viability, and mutation (we assume ``substitution'' mutations).
+Following Wright's seminal paper \cite{Wright:1931}, we consider $M$ different bi-allelic genes additively combining on the character, and the individual viability following a Gaussian profile in the trait.
+Using numerical simulations of such a model, we determine a phase diagram in the plane of mutation rate and strength of selection.
+The involved pattern of phase transitions is characterized by a transition from a state, where the alleles of individuals are roughly randomly distributed, to a state of clones, where individuals display a unique genome.
+This transition presents feature of a second order transition for weak selective pressure (smaller than a threshold), whereas discontinuous phase transitions, characterized by metastable hysteresis, are observed for strong selective pressure.